 2. Identification

 During the identification phase, keep an accurate log of your incident.
-Be sure to note the time of each step within the incident to establish the timeline of what has taken place.
+Be sure to note the time of each step within the incident to establish a timeline for what has occurred.
 Note each unique IOC you find; stay ahead to re-execute IOCs as more data about the intrusion is uncovered.
 Store this log securely for future analysis and investigation.

 3. Containment